morris/vanilla-prime/README.md

 ---

 Only differentiating or novel concepts are explained in this guide.
-Intermediate understanding of the web platform, and a curious mind, is wanted.
+Intermediate understanding of the web platform, and a curious mind, are wanted.
 Inspect and experiment with the given boilerplate along the way.
 **Happy hacking!**